KCL-Planning/ROSPlan/_documentation/interfaces/01_problem_interface.md

 Topic: **problem_generation_server**
 Type: *std_srvs/Empty*
-The planning_server is called, overriding the node parameters with the arguments of the service.
 Generates a PDDL problem by querying the current state from a Knowledge Base, saving the problem to file with the *problem_path* parameter, and publishing the problem as a string on the topic specified by the *problem_topic* parameter.

 Topic: **problem_generation_server_params**
 Type: *rosplan_dispatch_msgs/ProblemService*
-Generates a PDDL problem by querying the current state from a Knowledge Base, overriding the node parameters.
+Generates a PDDL problem by querying the current state from a Knowledge Base, overriding the node parameters with the arguments of the service.

 |**Field**               |**Description**|
 |problem_path            |The generated problem will be saved to this path.|